EMDR Therapy — Billings, MT

 What does EMDR actually feel like?

-Most people describe the experience as surprisingly manageable — even in sessions where difficult material comes up.
+Most people describe the experience as surprisingly manageable, even in sessions where difficult material comes up.
 You remain fully awake and in control throughout.
 Some people feel emotional during processing; others notice physical sensations.
 Between sets of bilateral stimulation, your therapist checks in and you briefly share what you noticed.
 At the end of every session, you do grounding exercises so you leave feeling stable, not raw.

 Do you accept insurance for EMDR therapy?

-You Don't Have to Carry This Alone.
+Take the First Step You Don’t Have to Carry This Alone.

-EMDR has helped millions of people move past experiences they thought they'd carry forever.
-Our trained therapists in Billings are ready to help you find out what's possible — at a pace that feels right for you.
+EMDR has helped millions of people move past experiences they thought they’d carry forever.
+Our trained therapists in Billings are ready to help you find out what’s possible, at a pace that feels right for you.

-No waitlist · Most insurance accepted · Billings, MT & telehealth statewide
+Request an Appointment No waitlist · Most insurance accepted · Billings, MT & telehealth statewide